binaryeq/differential-test-generation/find-diff-classes/README.md

 | [JUnit 4.13.2 jar](https://repo1.maven.org/maven2/junit/junit/4.13.2/junit-4.13.2.jar) (if you use Maven, you may already have this at `${HOME}/.m2/repository/junit/junit/4.13.2/junit-4.13.2.jar`)                                   | `JUNIT4JAR`                 |
 | [Hamcrest 1.3 jar](https://repo1.maven.org/maven2/org/hamcrest/hamcrest-core/1.3/hamcrest-core-1.3.jar) (if you use Maven, you may already have this at `${HOME}/.m2/repository/org/hamcrest/hamcrest-core/1.3/hamcrest-core-1.3.jar`) | `HAMCRESTJAR`                 |

+Also set `DB` in `.env` to the absolute path of an SQLite database file, which will be created if it does not already exist.
+Results will be written to the table `different_test_outcomes` in this database.

 Starting at earlier stages requires additional downloads.
 TODO

+You will also need the following tools installed:
+- `sqlite3` 3.37.2 or later
+- `jq` 1.6 or later
+- GNU `make` 4.3 or later (installed by default on ~all Linux systems)
+- `bash` (installed by default on ~all Linux systems)
+- `perl` (installed by default on ~all Linux systems)

 Then run: